stefanofa/awesome/TOPICS.md

 *   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with a head.
 Runs on Node, Bun and Deno.
 Lives on the Edge and yes, it's a JavaScript ORM too 😅

-*   [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets management, PKI, and SSH access.

 *   [feathersjs/feathers](https://github.com/feathersjs/feathers) - The API and real-time application framework

 *   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-generation full-text search library for Browser and Node.js